 Why would we ever have irrational fears?
 Aren’t we rational beings?

-We may consciously be rational but our subconscious which controls most of our behaviour is far from rational.
+We may consciously be rational but our subconscious which controls most of our behavior is far from rational.
 It has reasons of its own that often conflict with our conscious reasoning.

 Understanding irrational fears